• Skip to primary navigation

 • It's cheesy, melty, creamy, tomatoey, and beefy

-• Uses 3 of the highest-quality, artisanally-produced ingredients from Abruzzo, Italy
+• Uses 3 high-quality artisanally-produced ingredients from Abruzzo, Italy

 • Using a pressure cooker makes a ragù-like sauce in minutes instead of hours